 Time to table: 60 - 90 minutes

-1 kabocha squash (or 1 sugar pie pumpkin, or any pumpkin OTHER than one for Halloween jack o' lanterns)
+1 kabocha squash, preferably (or a sugar pie pumpkin or any pumpkin OTHER than one for Halloween jack o' lanterns)

-Set oven to 400F.
-Wash pumpkin well, especially the blossom and stem ends.
-Rub skin lightly with olive oil.
-Do put a baking sheet lined with foil on the lower rack below the pumpkin to catch any juice that might squeeze out, then put the pumpkin directly on the rack above - no need to wait for the oven to preheat.
+Set oven to 400F/200C.
+Wash the pumpkin well, especially the blossom and stem ends.
+Rub the skin lightly with olive oil.
+Do put a baking sheet lined with foil on the lower rack below the pumpkin to catch any juice that might squeeze out, then put the pumpkin directly on the rack above, there's no need to wait for the oven to preheat.
 Roast for 60 - 90 minutes.
 The actual time will vary based on the oven's actual temperature, the moistness of the pumpkin, the variety of pumpkin.
 But it's done when a knife slips into the flesh like butter.
-Let it cool a bit before slicing open - and even then, be careful when slicing open for the steam will rush out and could definitely burn.
-Scoop out the seeds (a grapefruit spoon works beautifully, then scrape the pumpkin off the skins.
+Let it cool a bit before slicing open and even then, be careful when slicing open for the steam will rush out and could definitely burn.
+Scoop out the seeds (a grapefruit spoon works beautifully), then scrape the pumpkin off the skins.
 Refrigerate until ready to use.
+It also freezes beautifully, I usually freeze in one or two cup batches.

-According to the great resource Vegetable Love by Barbara Kafka, a two-pound sugar pie pumpkin will yield 2 cups of pumpkin purée and that is slightly less than what mine produced.
+According to the great resource Vegetable Love by Barbara Kafka, a two-pound sugar pie pumpkin will yield 2 cups of pumpkin purée.
+That is slightly less than what mine produced.

 ~ Pumpkin Corn Bread ~